joostkremers/pandoc-mode/docs/index.md

 Pandoc can process multiple input files in one go, combining them into a single output file.
 This is also supported in `pandoc-mode`: in the “Options \| Files” menu, the option “Input files” can take a list of input files.
-If you use this option, you’ll need to save your settings as a project file, so that each input file in the directory automatically uses the same settings file and thus the same set of input files.
+If you use this option, you’ll usually need to save your settings as a project file, so that each input file in the directory automatically uses the same settings file and thus the same set of input files.